versotile-org/versotile-org.github.io/content/pages/accelerate.md

 the Rust programming language and will provide bindings to existing machine learning libraries, use common model formats such as ONNX, and implement a basic API for interaction with different model architectures and types.
-This approach aims to make it easy for everyday users to load and run AI models without worrying about specifics, and further also provide web developers with simpler access through a minimal API for integration in web content.
+This approach aims to make it easy for everyday users to load and run AI models without worrying about specifics, and further also provides web developers with simpler access through a minimal API for integration in web content.
 The intended abstraction layer will be implemented to the Servo webview, and the expected deliverable is a source code library that runs cross-platform within the Verso browser.
 With this approach, we aim to provide the first stepping stone